quimortiz/dynobench/README.md

 ## Adding a new dynamical system

-Let's add a single integrator in 2D.
-Actually, we already have this model implemented `Model_single_integrator_2d`.
-Now we will summarize the steps to add this model.
+In this short tutorial, we summarize the steps we followed to add the model `Integrator2_2d`.

+`Integrator2_2d` is a double integrator in 2d:

 State: $\mathbf{x} = [x,y, \dot{x}, \dot{y}]$
 Control:  $\mathbf{u} = [\ddot{x} , \ddot{y}]$
 Second order dynamics: $\frac{d}{d t}[ \dot{x}, \dot{y} ]  =  \mathbf{u}$
 Step function $\mathbf{x}_{k+1} = A \mathbf{x} + B \mathbf{u} $
 with:

 ```math
 A =